 Related post: Fun Fall Activities – Fall Bucket List

-It’s also apple picking season in New England.
-There are so many orchards in the region, including Pick Your Own (PYO) options.
+Fall is apple tree picking season in New England.
+There are so many orchards in the region that it’s not too hard to find apple picking near you.

 They’re saying 2017 is going to be a banner year for apples!
 I have vivid memories of 2014 where the spring frost, summer rains, and fall warmth were just right that the trees were overflowing with apples.
 The ancient trees at my parents’ house struggled under the weight.
 One apple in particular, (Google says it might be a Dutchess of Oldenburg variety), just poured juice when you bit it.
 With each bite, the perfume filled your nose.
 We are mighty blessed to experience these things.